A Discrete-event-based Simulator for Distributed Deep Learning: SYSTEM ARCHITECTURE

-The data transmission in the simulation module mainly sends data for training and testing of the deep learning model.
-Data is the input of deep learning, and the cache is the carrier of data.
-It is essential to design and implement a excellent caching.
-LRU (Least Recently Used) is currently the most commonly used cache replacement algorithm.
-It's core idea is "If the data has been accessed recently, the probability of being accessed in the future will also be higher".
-We design a LRU-based Caching module and include it in the Network module.
+Training data is indispensable for model training.
+To facilitate simulation of distributed learning, a component to support in-network caching is desired.
+Here, we take a caching design based on LRU (Least Recently Used) as an example.
+LRU is the most popular cache replacement algorithm.
+It is core idea is ``If the data has been accessed recently, its probability of being accessed in the future will also be higher".
+A LRU-based caching component is designed and included in the network simulation module.

-The construction of the LRU-based Caching module requires a parameter configuration method such as the cache size.
-LRU-based Caching is based on the data packet in the data transmission process as a unit.
-In addition, the unit of the LRU cache module designed in this article can be changed through overloaded functions according to requirements.
-The LRU-based Caching module uses a linked list form.
+The component uses a linked list to cache data.
 The least recently used data is placed at the head of the linked list.
-The addition, deletion and search functions of cached data maintain this design.
-The specific operations are described as follows: \begin{enumerate} \item To cache data, we first judge whether the currently stored data has reached the cache capacity.
-If it has reached the cache capacity, delete the last data in the linked list and store it according to the algorithm principle; If the cache capacity is not reached, it is directly stored in the head of the linked list. \item In the process of removing cached data, when the cache capacity is insufficient, the last data in the linked list represents the most recently unused data, and it is deleted. \item In the process of looking up the cached data, if the data is not found, -1 is returned; otherwise, the value of the data is returned.
-Then the data is placed at the head of the linked list. \end{enumerate}
+In the implementation process of the caching component, the size of the cache will be set up.
+The addition, deletion and search functions of cached data are implemented on this list as follows: \begin{itemize} \item To cache data, we first judge whether the number of the cached data has reached the maximum capacity of the cache.
+If it has reached the maximum capacity, delete the last data in the linked list and store the new data at the head of the linked list.
+Otherwise, the new received data is directly stored at the head of the linked list. \item In the removing process of the cached data, the last data in the linked list will be deleted. \item To look up a specific data, the index of the found data is returned.
+Then the data is placed at the head of the linked list.
+Otherwise, an error is returned. \end{itemize}

+This type of caching components is used to support model training, so they will be used together with the learning module (see the following section).